 Textile Exchange (formerly known as Organic Exchange) is a non-profit company incorporated in 2002 and is committed to the responsible expansion of textile sustainability across the global textile value chain.
-The headquarters are in the USA with staff and contractors in 8 countries.
+The headquarters are in the USA with staff and contractors worldwide.
 Textile Exchange has developed several standards for the textile industry to support specific claims.

 - Content Claim Standard (CCS) – The CCS is a chain of custody standard that provides companies with a tool to verify that one or more specific input materials are in a final product.
 It requires that each organisation along the supply chain takes sufficient steps to ensure that the integrity and identity of the input material is preserved.
 It does not validate any claims about a product beyond the amount of a specific material that is in it.
 The standard does not limit which type of input material may be claimed, and therefore has broad application potential.
 This standard must be chosen by the CB in all cases.

 - Organic Content Standard (OCS) – The OCS are chain-of-custody standards that give third party verification to a final product containing a given amount of organically grown cotton.
 The OCS replaces the previous OE 100 and OE Blended standards and is applied within the framework of the CCS.
 The OCS does not address the use of chemicals or any other aspects of production beyond the integrity of the organic fibre.